-.2 Open Trench Inspections and Testing
+2. Open Trench Inspections and Testing

 - a.
 The City of Calgary Parks shall be given a minimum of 24 hours notice when an open trench inspection is required. - b.
-Items which must be in place and complete for the open trench inspection include: - i. trench depth and alignment. - ii. bedding material. - iii. pipe alignment joints and expansion couplers, valves. - iv. drains with gravel sumps. - v. swing joints and head locations. - vi. thrust blocking and conduit under paving. - vii. pressure test without heads (static water pressure). - viii. electrical wiring. - ix. meter as supplied by The City of Calgary. - x. other items. - c.
+Items which must be in place and complete for the open trench inspection include: - i. trench depth and alignment. - ii. bedding material. - iii. pipe alignment joints and expansion couplers, valves. - iv.
+Hydro fusion or electro fusion joints. - v. drains with gravel sumps. - vi. swing joints and head locations. - vii. thrust blocking and conduit under paving. - viii. pressure test without heads (static water pressure). - ix. electrical wiring and electrical conduit - x. meter as supplied by The City of Calgary. - xi. other items. - c.
 Items b.iii through b.x above shall be inspected in the event that the system is "plowed-in." - d.
-Receive in writing from The City of Calgary Parks acceptance and approval of the irrigation system as viewed during the open trench inspection before back filling.
+Receive in writing from The City of Calgary Parks acceptance and approval of the irrigation system as viewed during the open trench inspection before back filling. - e.
+The City of Calgary Parks Development Inspector shall be given a minimum of 24 hours notice of when the HDPE welding process will begin.